mhasan002/InvoiceGenius2/replit.md

 ## Recent Changes

+### Final Migration from Replit Agent to Standard Replit Environment Completed (July 30, 2025)
+- Successfully completed final migration from Replit Agent to standard Replit environment
+- Connected to user's Supabase database with provided DATABASE_URL secret
+- Verified database schema is properly synchronized with all required tables
+- Application running successfully on port 5000 with full database connectivity
+- All dependencies resolved and workflow functioning correctly
+- Secure client/server separation maintained with authenticated API endpoints
+- Project ready for active development and use

 ### Migration from Replit Agent to Standard Replit Environment Completed (July 30, 2025)
 - Successfully migrated InvoiceGen application from Replit Agent to standard Replit environment
 - Connected to user's Supabase database with provided DATABASE_URL connection string